 4) Check your metrics

 Poorly recorded data, for one, can lead to misinterpretation of data and prove costly to an enterprise.
 Merely quoting the high number of downloads of your app could be misleading, it may not really be an indication that your business is really increasing.
 Obviously, that is not the right metric to measure success.
-A better metric would be frequency of app use, for example.
+A better metric would be the frequency of app use, for example.

 5) Go mobile

 PayPal’s Director of Mobile Commerce Rob Harper once said “if an enterprise’s number one strategy wasn’t mobile, it must be prepared to ignore customers”.
-His remark comes at a time when world over, everyone, from B2C and even B2B businesses, serious on selling online, is still trying to understand how to use smartphones (or mobile computing devices) for lead generation, when by now, they should have been selling to those leads.
+His remark comes at a time when world over, everyone, from B2C and even B2B businesses, serious about selling online, is still trying to understand how to use smartphones (or mobile computing devices) for lead generation when by now, they should have been selling to those leads.

 Mobile has revolutionized the way we shop, yet despite its rapid proliferation, enterprises continue to operate in a desktop mindset so far as lead generation is concerned.
 Get your business on mobile before it’s too late.